lucaminudel/crisp-dna/_docs/happiness-index.md

 How we use the happiness data
 -----------------------------

-The happiness index is used as key artifact during [board meetings](board.html), and we also print it out and bring to our [bi-annual unconference](unconference.html).
+We print it out and bring to our [bi-annual unconference](unconference.html).

 Whenever the average changes significantly, we talk about why, and what we can do to make everybody happier.
 If we see a 1 or 2 on any row, that acts as an effective call for help.
 People go out of their way to find out how they can help that person, which often results in some kind of process improvement in the company.